mdrideout/fireproof_closet/README.md

 In the future, Hive will be replaced with [Isar](https://pub.dev/packages/isar) which is a cross-platform database that uses native code for each platform.
 However, [Web does not currently work properly](https://github.com/isar/isar/issues/686).

-- Isar loads large images approximately 3x faster (7 MB in ~20ms) but the difference is negligible on smaller images under 1 MB.
+- Isar loads large images into memory from persistent storage approximately 3x faster (7 MB in ~20ms) but the difference is negligible on smaller images under 1 MB.
 - This upgrade should be a non-breaking change since the API will remain identical, but with a higher speed database behind the scenes.

 # Implementation